osrf/gazebo_user_guide/src/started_interfaces_ros.md

 In addition, a tutorial on how to compile a ROS enabled plugin within the Gazebo framework can be found [in the wiki tutorials section](http://gazebosim.org/wiki/Tutorials/1.2/ros_enabled_model_plugin).

-Once a ROS enabled plugin is compiled, it works just like any other [Gazebo plugins](@ref started__components__plugins).
+Once a ROS enabled plugin is compiled, it should work just like any other [Gazebo plugins](@ref started__components__plugins).